 “What a large portion of back-to-school shoppers have done, then — they did it last year, and they’re doing it again this year — is actually delayed engaging in the required spending portion.
 In 2014, the biggest day for back-to-school shopping was Aug.
 29, while spending on electronics in that regard actually moved all the way to Sept.
 19: People had already started school before they figured out what kind of tablets, et cetera, that they wanted.”

 So as the idea of what consumer consider “necessary” continues to change — for business, school, travel, etc. — so does their idea of when and how to buy things.
-This interview ran the the same week that Pymnts.com also said that this fall and winter’s holiday season “is expected to be even bigger (than last year’s) and as most eCommerce merchants know, they need to prepare for it now.”
+During the same week, Pymnts.com announced that eCommerce merchants should prepare for an even bigger fall and winter holiday season compared to the previous year.

-But of course, security and breaches reared up in that discussion too, as they noted it was important for merchants to be “protected against potential attacks without compromising on conversion and user satisfaction.”
+But of course, the discussion also raised concerns about security and breaches, as they emphasized the need for merchants to protect themselves against potential attacks without compromising on conversion and user satisfaction.

 MasterCard was also in the news this week on that same security front, as it was announced they are partnering with First Tech credit union for “a pilot program that will enable First Tech employees to authenticate and verify transactions using facial recognition and fingerprint biometrics.”

-This first test though “will be conducted in a closed environment where First Tech employees will use artificial funds and biometrics.”
+However, they will conduct this initial test in a controlled environment where First Tech employees will utilize artificial funds and biometrics.
 In other words, a kind of “test internet” rather than in the real thing, where no one is ready for biometric ID just yet.
 The program will “test the potential of delivering greater security and convenience to First Tech’s U.S. cardholders by verifying identity via facial photographs or fingerprint scans conducted on smartphones.”